Emerita Professor, Toi Rauwhārangi College of Creative Arts

 She has undertaken three projects in Antarctica supported by arts fellowships awarded by Creative New Zealand and the US National Science Foundation.
 Her work has been exhibited in Australia, France, Germany, New Zealand, Spain and the United States and is held in numerous national and international collections.

 In 2003 Noble was awarded the Order of Merit for services to photography in New Zealand.
 In 2009 she was a recipient of a New Zealand Arts Foundation Laureate Award and was awarded the Massey University individual research medal.
-Appointed Distinguished Professor of Fine Art in 2013, she is a PhD supervisor and mentors and supervises MFA students.

 The imagination and representation of Antarctica; photography of land and place; landscape theory; contemporary documentary theory and practice; art and climate change; art/science collaboration; participative documentary methods; representation of childhood.

 The outcome of a sustained critical investigation into the imagination and representation of childhood, Ruby’s Room has been exhibited and published widely in New Zealand, Australia and Germany.
 It was selected as the keynote contemporary photography exhibition for the inaugural Paris Photoquai Biennale in 2007.
 Thirty photographs from the series were acquired by Te Papa Tongarewa for their collection in 2011.